-invoiced annually in advance.
+1 Harmonic SLAST12R5 Standard Support, 12 Month term, 3 Day RMA shipping, 8am - 5pm Monday -Friday Local time Remote Telephone to all major and minor software updates.
+A 5% fee of all installed SW and licenses (list price) is invoiced annually in advance.
 1 Nevion 24322 Annual fee for 24/7 Premium Support.
 Fee based on list price of all products with installed software options.
 VideoIPath 10%, All other products 3%.
 Invoiced annually in advance.
-Access to VideoIPath and Virtuoso releases are subject to software maintenance agreements 1 Ericsson FAP 130 3811/1 COMPRESSION BASIC SUPPORT (year) Cor nmissioning 1 Harmonic SCTC-3 SYSTEM CHECK-OUT, TEST AND COMMISSIONING SERVICE.
+Access to VideoIPath and Virtuoso releases are subject to software maintenance agreements 1 Ericsson FAP 130 3811/1 COMPRESSION BASIC SUPPORT (year) Con Commissioning 1 Harmonic SCTC-3 SYSTEM CHECK-OUT, TEST AND COMMISSIONING SERVICE.
 3 days maximum.
 Inclusive of standard local / domestic travel and expenses.
-1 Nevion 19722 1-Day Onsite Commissioning efforts including performing tests and 2 mai verifications that the system is working as intended.
-All items are exclusive of travel and any travel and per diem expenses will need to be agreed and billed separately. ect Management including coordination between el and Per-Diem invoiced separately.
+1 Nevion 19722 1-Day Onsite Commissioning efforts including performing tests and 2 mar roject Management ng of some equipment. verifications that the system is working as intended.
+All items are exclusive of travel and any travel and per diem expenses will need to be agreed and billed separately.
+Project Management including coordination between Travel and Per-Diem invoiced separately.